cityofaustin/atd-data-lake/docs/datasrc_gs.md

 *[(Back to Technical Architecture)](tech_architecture.md)*

 GRIDSMART cameras are fish-eye cameras with image processing capabilities.
 They return counts and other information.
-The figure below outlines the system architecture for the GRIDSMART data.
+The figure below illustrates the system architecture for the GRIDSMART data.

 | GRIDSMART System Architecture <br><img src="figures/new_gs_overview.png">
 |---